Why Every NH Tenant Needs Renters Insurance

 Renter's Insurance in New Hampshire

-Maybe you think you can't afford it.
+Maybe you think you never gave it a second thought.
+Maybe you can't afford it.
 Maybe you think you don't own much worth insuring.
 No matter what you think before a claim, you will definitely think differently after one.

 Why Renters Insurance is Important to Consider for NH Tenants

 What would you do if you only had the clothes on your back?
-The scenario may sound extreme, but it happens, and probably more often than you think.
-As experienced insurance agents who insure rental units throughout the state, we often see several total losses a year.
+The scenario may sound extreme, but it happens more often than you think.
+As experienced insurance agents who insure rental units throughout the state, it is not uncommon for us to see fire destroy a property.
 It is an extremely stressful and unfortunate event, but even more so if tenants are left in the lurch if they do have their own renter's insurance.

-The difference with a rented apartment versus a home you own is that all your possessions are in a place that you do not completely control.
+The difference between a rented apartment versus a home you own is that all your possessions are in a place that you do not entirely control.

-• What if the resident next to you relies on space heaters powered through extension cords?
-This is a fairly common cause of fires, but not widely known.
+• What if the resident beside you relies on space heaters powered by extension cords, a relatively common cause of fire.

 • What if a different neighbor smokes while on a home oxygen system?